 A business acquisition does just what you think it would: it lets you buy businesses or franchises.
 Simple as that may sound, business acquisition loans have more requirements than some of Lendio’s other funding options.

 You’ll have to supply your own personal and credit history as well as the health and history of the business you intend to acquire.
-If all goes well, you can get low interest rates and access to your funds in 30 days.
+If all goes well, you can get low interest rates and access to your funds within 30 days.

 Lendio features